 Guadeloupe, too many boats, all secured to floating piers head south.
 Dominica no harbors head south.

 Martinique luckily had not been hit dead on by a hurricane since yachting has developed.
-Marin has as of 2018 ? boats on floating piers and probably another hundred at anchor.
+Marin has as of 2020, I would estimate at least 400 boats on floating piers and probably another hundred at anchor.
 In the early 90s when Marin was not as crowded as it is now, I asked the Manager of the Moorings bareboat fleet what his preparations would be if a hurricane approached.

 His reply”I will be on a plane flying out of Martinique before the hurricane hits”.

 So obviously if in Martinique, in commission flee south.